jake-yukich/protein-models/README.md

 ### Sample Reconstruction

+Recovery of noised protein structure using an autoencoder:

 ![Sample Reconstruction](data/train_denoising/figures/reconstruction_4.png)

 ## Next Steps

-- [ ] Add convex optimization to recover 3D structure from distance matrices
 - [ ] Experiment with larger pairwise distance matrices (64x64, 128x128)
-- [ ] Implement increasingly complex architectures (transformers, etc.)
+- [ ] Implement increasingly complex architectures (variational autoencoders, diffusion models,transformers, etc.)
+- [ ] Render 3D structures

+*A note about rendering 3D protein structures: there is a lot of complexity in making representation choices due to the nature of this particular geometric deep learning problem.
+Pushing 3D to the bottom of priorities for now.*

 ## Example Usage